 Our proposed itinerary is here to give you an idea of where we will be going and what we will be doing during this expedition.
 This itinerary is the ideal route we would like to take providing all political and natural situations are acceptable during the time of our travels.
 Situations sometimes change during an expedition so please be prepared to take an alternative route in the event we encounter any problems.
 It’s all part of the adventure!

-This tour starts at the port town of Cartagena on the Caribbean coast.
-Legendary for both its outstanding beauty and fascinating history, this town really is a living museum of colonial Spanish architecture and is well worth a few days exploration.
+This tour starts in the legendary port of Cartagena on the Caribbean coast.
+Well known for both its outstanding beauty and fascinating history this city really is a living museum of colonial Spanish architecture.
+Please note that we depart Cartagena the day after the tour starts so if you would like more time here you should arrive a few days prior to departure.

 Slightly north of the equator our first stop in Ecuador is the colourful market town of Otavalo where traders flock to from as far away as Colombia to ware their goods.
 Everything and anything can be found here including wonderful traditional crafts.

 The lively city of Quito is next offering us sumptuous cuisine and great nightlife.

 Dropping out of the Andes we enter pristine Amazon jungle where you have the option to partake in a guided Amazon Jungle excursion which includes hiking, tubing, bat-caving and waterfall climbing.
 Those who opt not to take the jungle excursion can enjoy the region’s activities such as kayaking and hiking from our base in a small nearby town.